fmb3codes/TabStates/README.md

 - Open tabs individually that are contained within a saved TabState
 - Change the name of a saved TabState
 - Remove a previously saved TabState

+## Planned Features:

+- Ability to individually remove tabs that are contained within a saved TabState
+- Ability to add the group of tabs opened in the current window to a pre-existing TabState
+- Add export/import functionality to use the extension across different systems (may also add ability to do this without import/export if possible)